DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 > [!item]+ **Bracelet of Warding**
 > *Wondrous item, rare (requires attunement)*
 >
 > This bracelet has 3 charges.
-While wearing it, you can use a bonus action to spend 1 of its charges to cast the *sanctuary* spell, or 2 of its charges to cast the *warding bond* spell with a range of 30 feet.
+While wearing it, you can use a bonus action to spend 1 of its charges to cast the *sanctuary* spell (DC 15), or 2 of its charges to cast the *warding bond* spell with a range of 30 feet.
 >
 > When you cast a spell using this bracelet, you may spend an additional charge to cast the spell as a reaction when an enemy makes an attack against the target of the spell instead.
 If you do, the spell’s effects end at the start of your next turn.
 >